zalando/skipper/docs/reference/filters.md

 ## lifo

-Filter changes skipper to handle the route with a bounded last in first out queue (LIFO), instead of an unbounded first in first out queue (FIFO).
+This Filter changes skipper to handle the route with a bounded last in first out queue (LIFO), instead of an unbounded first in first out queue (FIFO).
 The default skipper scheduler is based on Go net/http package, which provides an unbounded FIFO request handling.
 If you